-- A statement that describes the scope, purpose, and goal of the plan. - A description of existing conditions within the planning area. - Project GIS data, including the planning area, relevant stormwater features (see section 2.3 of Design Report Guidance), and illustration of action plans.
-The preferred format is a web map application with public-facing feature services. - The metrics that will define the success of the implemented plan. - A description of stakeholder engagement efforts throughout the planning process. - Development of robust alternatives, including cost and water quality benefit estimates.
-(See Section 5.0 Quantifying the Water Quality Benefit). - Ownership of the proposed project areas, including whether acquisition/easements will be needed. - Drinking water sources potentially affected by your project, including proximity (distance) of your project to these sources. - Location of wetlands within the basin and discussion if the project has the potential to impact these wetlands.
+- A statement that describes the scope, purpose, and goal of the plan. - A description of existing conditions within the planning area. - Project GIS data, including the planning area, relevant stormwater features, and illustration of action plans.175.
+The preferred format is a web map application with public-facing feature services.
+GIS map packages are acceptable, however, the map package should not include raster layers.
+See GIS Section 2.9. - Metrics that will define the success of the implemented plan. - A description of stakeholder engagement efforts throughout the planning process. - Development of robust alternatives, including cost and water quality benefit estimates.
+(See Section 5.0 Quantifying the Water Quality Benefit). - Ownership of the proposed project areas, including whether acquisition/easements will be needed. - Drinking water sources potentially affected by your project, including proximity (distance) of your project to these sources.

-&lt;sup>144 https://ecology.wa.gov/water-shorelines/water-quality/water-quality-grants-and-loans/stormwater-funding-resources
+173 https://ecology.wa.gov/water-shorelines/water-quality/water-quality-grants-and-loans/stormwater-funding-resources